wcarvalho/google_calendar_tracking/README.md

    * ~~Calculate some information on whether you have enough time for your tasks, and by how much if so (i.e. your buffer).~~
    * support for multiple calendars per task (currently a task can only be checked on one calendar)

-8. **replicate.py**
-   * saves a time-span, tiles across a choice of dates, and calculates how well time goes for required tasks.
-Based on above workflow.

 ### Other
 1. A system of templates, their descriptions/notes with potential to add photos.
 This auto-populate PDF (or something).